A person jogging on an empty road with snow-capped mountains in the background under a clear blue sky.

 The Marshmallow Test

-To eat or not to eat, that is the question.
-Imagine when you are small you are left into a room with a single marshmallow on a plate in front on you.
+Imagine when you are a child left in a room with a single marshmallow on a plate in front on you.
 You could eat this one now, but if you wait, you will get a second marshmallow and get to eat both.
 Would you try to resist, and could you succeed?
 Watch the video below to see how this plays out for kids.

 How you deal with these short term impulses will be really important in your ability to get the right stuff done (Steel & Klingsieck, 2016).